 Equitable Distribution of Marital Property

-- What property is subject to equitable distribution in New York?
+- What Property is Included in Equitable Distribution in New York?

 It is a method for distributing property acquired by either spouse upon the divorce.
-The Supreme Court must distribute "equitably" all "marital property" regardless of the manner in which title is held, considering the following factors:
+The Supreme Court must allocate "equitably" all "marital property" regardless of the manner in which title is held, considering the factors below:

-- Income of each party at time of commencement of the divorce action
+- Income of each spouse at time of commencement of the divorce action

-- Property of each party at the time of marriage
+- Property of each spouse when the divorce action commenced

 - Age of both spouses

-- Loss of inheritance rights after the divorce
+- Losing the right of inheritance following the divorce

-- Loss of pension rights upon after the divorce
+- Loss of pension rights following the divorce

-All property acquired by either or both spouses during the marriage, but before signing a separation agreement, and before commencement of a divorce or matrimonial action, regardless of the form title is held.
+All property of either or both spouses acquired during the marriage, but before signing a separation agreement, and before commencement of a divorce or matrimonial action, regardless of the form title is held.

-Yes, as long as it is acquired during the marriage.
-Businesses, professional practices, and enhanced earning capacity attributable to the attainment of a career, or professional license, educational degree, profession or license is considered "property" subject to equitable distribution upon a divorce in New York.
+Yes, as long as it is attained during the time of the marriage.
+Professional performance, businesses, and increased capacity for earnings attributable to the attainment of a career, or professional license, educational degree, profession or license is considered "property" subject to and determined as equitable distribution upon a divorce in New York.

-No, equitable does not mean equal.
+No, the term “equitable” is not the same as “equal.”
 Marital property must be distributed equitably between the spouses, considering the circumstances of the case and of each spouse.